Can black holes evaporate past extremality?: Collapse with backreaction

 We therefore conclude that the mass $m$ will reach zero exactly at some finite time $\hat{v}$, where the shell has some finite radius $\hat{R}$ and finite velocity $\hat{R}'$.
 According to Eq.~\eqref{Rdotsmallm}, at this special moment we have

 where a hat denotes evaluation at the special time $\hat{v}$.
 (We write $\hat{Q}$ for emphasis, even though we have assumed for simplicity that $Q'(v)=0$.)
 Using $\dot{V}=\dot{R}/R'$, we also have

 In order to keep $R'(v)$ finite as $|\dot{R}|\to\infty$, Eq.~\eqref{Rpquadratic} shows that $f=2R'$ \textit{exactly} (and not just approximately) at the special time $\hat{v}$.
-This is the condition of a null (outgoing) worldline, and we may continue the shell evolution forward by declaring it to now be null.\footnote{If our shell were at precisely $R=Q^2/(2M)$ when $m \to 0$, then it would also have finite energy and $m$ could be continued to negative values.
-For negative $m$, the allowed ranges of $r$ in Tab.~\ref{tab:ranges} all become $r\leq r_0$, so continuation to negative $m$ is only possible at precisely the the massless turning point $r=Q^2/(2M)$.
-Our shell is instead at a near-inner-horizon radius and the negative-energy continuation is not possible.} Our formulation in terms of proper time breaks down, but the parameter $v$ remains useful.
-The limiting value of $m |\dot{R}|$ is interpreted as the energy $m \dot{T}$ by observers inside the shell (since $\dot{T}=\sqrt{1+\dot{R}^2}$ by \eqref{Tdot}), so we will denote this quantity as $E$,
+This is the condition of a null (outgoing) worldline, and we may continue the shell evolution forward by declaring it to now be null.
+Our formulation in terms of proper time breaks down, but the parameter $v$ remains useful.
+The limiting value of $m |\dot{R}|$ is interpreted as the energy $m \dot{T}$ by observers inside the shell (since $\dot{T}=\sqrt{1+\dot{R}^2}$ by \eqref{Tdot}), so we will denote this quantity as $\hat{E}$,

-In the second line we recall that $R$ is approximately (but not exactly) equal to the inner horizon radius.
+In the second step we recall that $R$ is approximately (but not exactly) equal to the inner horizon radius.
 The deviation from $r_-$ is approximated by \eqref{hug}, and the degree of accuracy depends on how close the shell was able to approach this radius by the time of null conversion (see, for example, the inset of Fig.~\ref{fig:bouncer}).

 Observers inside the shell describe its ``total four-momentum'' $p^\mu=m u^\mu$ as

 i.e, they see the shell as expanding at light speed.
 Observers outside the shell also consider it outgoing and null, expressed as